akoprow/opa-devcamp-facebook/01-battle-plan.md

 As a next step you need to convert the `data` page argument into a valid Facebook token, with the [`get_token_raw`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.auth/FbAuth/get_token_raw) function.

-Once you have a valid token you can get the user's name with the [`object`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.graph/FbGraph/Read/object) function of the [`Read`](http://doc.opalang.org/#!/module/stdlib.apis.facebook.graph/FbGraph/Read) module, submodule of the [`FbGraph`](http://doc.opalang.org/#!/module/stdlib.apis.facebook.graph/FbGraph) module.
-You can put `"me"` as the first argument and [`FbGraph.Read.default_object`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.graph/FbGraph/Read/default_object) with a valid token as the second argument.
+Once you have a valid token you can get the user's name with the [`FbGraph.Read.object`](http://doc.opalang.org/#!/value/stdlib.apis.facebook.graph/FbGraph/Read/object) function, as follows:

+    FbGraph.Read.object("me", {FbGraph.Read.default_object with token: ...})

 You will need to extract the data you want from the JSON object that you will get as response; to learn more about the format go an check the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me).

+### Displaying the grid of friends

+You can obtain user's friends in a similar way to getting user's name.
+Try it in the [API explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me%2Ffriends) and do the same in Opa with:

+    FbGraph.Read.connection("me", "friends", token, FbGraph.default_paging)

+Again you will need to do a bit of JSON magickery to get the data you need, but this time working with [lists](http://doc.opalang.org/#!/refcard/Standard-library/Containers/list).

+You can present the thumbnails for instance using [Bootstrap's Thumbnails](http://twitter.github.com/bootstrap/components.html#thumbnails) markup, put within an [Bootstrap Alert](http://twitter.github.com/bootstrap/components.html#alerts) window.